PROJECT #248

 Our Partnership with Freely in Hope

-It is estimated that 99% of survivors of sexual violence in Kenya were first abused when they were children.
-While parents and caregivers are increasingly aware of the risk, 59% feel that they did not have the tools, resources, or education to initiate such sensitive conversations with their children.
-Parents, especially those living in informal and rural settlements, are less likely to have preemptive conversations with their children on sexual abuse.
-Instead, they avoid the taboo topic, hoping that their children will be kept out of harm through prayers and studies.
-However, these children remain most vulnerable because they live in close quarters with elders and neighbors in violent and unsafe communities.
+An estimated 99% of survivors of sexual violence in Kenya were first abused when they were children.
+While parents and caregivers are increasingly aware of the risk, 59% feel that they did not have the tools to initiate such sensitive conversations with their children.
+Parents, especially those living in informal settlements, are less likely to have preemptive conversations with their children on sexual abuse.
+Instead, they avoid the taboo topic, hoping their children stay safe through prayers and studies.
+However, these children remain highly vulnerable because they live in close quarters with elders and neighbors in violent and unsafe communities.

-PEOPLE WILL HAVE IMPROVED AWARENESS ON PREVENTING SEXUAL ABUSE
+PEOPLE HAVE IMPROVED AWARENESS ON PREVENTING SEXUAL ABUSE

 Thank you for making this possible!